 Autism Spectrum Disorder (ASD)

 The potential benefits of music therapy as it applies to autism have long been recognized, and schools sometimes offer music therapy to their students.
-But even though music therapy has proven helpful for individuals from very young to long past school age, music therapy services outside these institutions remain limited.
+But even though music therapy has proven helpful for children as well as adults, music therapy services outside these institutions remain limited.

 WHY music therapy can help

 Music therapy supports children, adolescents and adults with autism as they work towards therapeutic goals.
-Music therapy can be particularly effective with this clientele because they relate well to music, a form of non-verbal communication and expression.
+Music therapy can be particularly effective with this clientele as studies show that their music processing abilities remain intact, despite impairments in other domains.

 Music therapy can help this clientele to: